Media Bias and Polarization through the Lens of a Markov Switching Latent Space Network Model: The Longitudinal Markov-Switching Latent Space Model

+where $\varphi(x)=1/(1+\exp(-x))$ is the logistic function.
+With this modeling choice, we can interpret the latent space as the political spectrum of news outlets.

-To make our model dynamic, we assume that a Markov-Switching (MS) process drives the dynamic latent features.
-For this reason, we assume the existence of a Hidden Markov Chain with $K_r < \infty$ possible states of the world.
-The MS process allows our latent features $\mathbf{x}_{irt}$ to vary jointly through time across the different states.
-In the media environment, one can e.g.~think about a state of low polarization, where news outlets are perceived, on average, closer within the political spectrum, and a state of high polarization, in which news outlets are perceived politically further apart (e.g., see \cite{macy2021polarization, leonard2021nonlinear} on polarization dynamics).
-We can reparameterize our dynamic latent features $\mathbf{x}_{it}$ to account for this MS dynamic:
+In the media environment, news outlets are subject to time-varying polarization regimes (e.g., \cite{macy2021polarization, leonard2021nonlinear} on polarization dynamics).
+One can think about a state of low polarization, where news outlets are perceived, on average, closer within the political spectrum, and a state of high polarization, in which news outlets are perceived politically further apart.
+For this reason, we specify a Markov-Switching (MS) regime process $\{S_t,t=1,\ldots, T\}$ that drives the dynamic latent features.
+We assume a Hidden Markov Chain with $K < \infty$ possible states of the world.
+The MS process allows our latent features $\mathbf{x}_{it}$ to vary jointly through time across the different polarization states.
+We can reparameterize our dynamic latent features $\mathbf{x}_{it}$ to account for MS dynamics:

-where $\boldsymbol{\zeta}_{ikr}$ denotes the latent position of news outlet $i$ of country $r$ in state $k$, while $\mathbb{I}(s_{rt}=k)$ is an indicator function which is 1 if the observed state $s_{rt}=k$ for country $r$ at time $t$, and 0 otherwise.
+where $\boldsymbol{\zeta}_{ik}$ denotes the latent position of news outlet $i$ in state $k$, while $\mathbb{I}(s_{t}=k)$ is an indicator function which is 1 if the realization of the hidden variable $S_{t}$ is $s_t=k$ at time $t$, and 0 otherwise.
 Moreover, we characterize the transition between states through: